requon25/Amie-Assistance/README.md

 D) Performance:
   The system functions correctly, but with relatively long response times such as:
-  Creating folders: > 1 minute
+  Creating folders: > 1 minute,
-  Opening files: up to 5 minutes
+  Opening files: up to 5 minutes,
-  Moving/copying files: > 3 minutes
+  Moving/copying files: > 3 minutes,
   Checking date/time: ~ 1 minute

 E) Important Considerations:
   Prompts should be clear and detailed.

   The operating system language affects behavior:
   "Downloads" ≠ "Descargas"

   Not all LLM models work well as agents.

   Navigates in complex directories, such as Ollama, are limited.

   Performance will depend on the chosen Ollama model and the available hardware.

 The test was performed using Python 3.12.3